SMHendryx/RANSAC.m/README.md

 ```

 ## Disclaimer
-Error and plotting only functional on 2d data.
+`getRMSError` and plotting only functional on 2d data.